SrainApp/srain/doc/start.rst

 Then you can enter the keyword or specify the filter conditions to search channel.
-For example we enter "sra", select the channel you want to join from channe list, then click "join" button:
+For example we enter "sra", select the channel you want to join from channe list, then click "Join" button:

 .. figure:: _static/srain-searched-chennel.png